CIDARLAB/Peripheral-Manager/README.md

 ## SocketIO Events

-The API for managing the peripheral manager uses the SocketIO events to communicate witht the perpheral manager
+The API for managing the peripheral manager uses the SocketIO events to communicate with the peripheral manager

 ### send-command